 - Exercise – In addition to stretching, some exercises may ease symptoms.
-Yoga, particularly the body alignment-focused hatha yoga, can help develop body awareness, while improving posture.
-You should consult with your physician before beginning any new exercise program, especially when you’re suffering from neck or back pain, as certain exercises may make your condition worse.
+Yoga, particularly the body alignment-focused hatha yoga, can help develop body awareness while improving posture.
+You should consult with your physician before beginning any new exercise program, especially when you’re experiencing neck or back pain, as certain exercises may make your condition worse.

 Laser Spine Institute

-If your disc protrusion is causing you unending pain, contact Laser Spine Institute for a complimentary review of your MRI or CT scan.
-Our advanced endoscopic techniques allow our orthopedic experts to perform safe and effective minimally invasive procedures to treat neck and back pain.
-Schedule an appointment today.
+If your disc protrusion is causing you unending pain, contact Laser Spine Institute for your MRI or CT scan review.
+Our advanced techniques allow our orthopedic surgeons to perform minimally invasive procedures to treat neck and back pain.